 It is the responsibility of the student to make up any work that has been missed when a student is absent.
 If a student is absent for an extended period of time due to illness or injury, it is the responsibility of the parent/guardian to notify the school counselor's office as soon as possible.
-Any request for homework for absent students requires a twenty-four (24) hour notice.
+Any request for homework for absent students requires a minimum of twenty-four (24) to forty-eight (48) hour notice.